We use essential cookies for authentication and site functionality. Privacy Policy

 • Invoice processing into accounting

-• Inbox triage for shared mailboxes
+• Inbox triage for shared mailboxes, where the category set decides the routing

 • CRM enrichment from inbound leads and email threads